One of the most painful things that a woman can experience is having the man who’s supposed to love you not love you anymore.

 You can be around but not present.

-When a man stops loving his wife, the first thing that changes is his presence.
+The first thing that changes when a man stops loving his wife is his presence.

 Not his physical presence; he’s still there.